radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 -	Re-indexing a cache
 -	Exporting entries to an LDIF file
 -	Importing entries from an LDIF file
--	Login Analysis (initiated from the Global Identity Builder wizard)
+-	Login Analysis (initiated from the Global Identity Builder)

 By default, all tasks run in their own dedicated JVM and the memory allocated for the task automatically expands up to ¼ of the total machine memory.
 For example, if the machine where RadiantOne is installed has 16 GB of RAM, the task memory expands up to 4 GB to process a task.
 If you prefer, you can define a max Java heap size in the JVM parameters instead of leveraging this default expansion.
 Other custom settings can be entered in the JVM Parameters as well.
 From the Tasks Tab in the Server Control Panel, click on the pencil icon next to the task you want to edit.
 For a full list of possible behavioral and performance options, please see the link below.